biolab/orange3-text/doc/widgets/bagofwords.rst

 Example
 -------

 In the first example we will simply check how the bag of words model looks like.
-Load *bookexcerpts.tab* with :doc:`Corpus <corpus>` widget and connect it to **Bag of Words**.
+Load *book-excerpts.tab* with :doc:`Corpus <corpus>` widget and connect it to **Bag of Words**.
 Here we kept the defaults - a simple count of term frequencies.
 Check what the **Bag of Words** outputs with **Data Table**.
 The final column in white represents term frequencies for each document.

 .. figure:: images/Bag-of-Words-Example1.png

 In the second example we will try to predict document category.
-We are still using the *bookexcerpts.tab* data set, which we sent through :doc:`Preprocess Text <preprocesstext>` with default parameters.
+We are still using the *book-excerpts.tab* data set, which we sent through :doc:`Preprocess Text <preprocesstext>` with default parameters.
 Then we connected **Preprocess Text** to **Bag of Words** to obtain term frequencies by which we will compute the model.

 .. figure:: images/Bag-of-Words-Example2.png